 2.1-Online: I will be writing more about this on Thursday but there are a ton of opportunities in terms of building a steady and fairly passive income flow on the internet.
 This can be done by buying or building internet websites that either provide information, sell a product or even a blog like this one.
 IntelligentSpeculator’s goal is not to discuss this type of income too much and you would find more information on TheFinancialBlogger but I will still be writing about this soon, including a post on Thursday.

 2.2-Offline:There are a billion different things that can be done from opening a lemonade stand to opening a restaurant, a hotel, etc. The objective however remains the same: Buying a business that can be basically managed by someone and generate a steady cash flow every month.
-The upfront costs are usually more important especially compared with an online business but even that varies a lot from one business to the other
+The upfront costs are usually more important especially compared with an online business but even that varies a lot from one business to the other.
+However, you definitely have to consider employees salary, place renting fees and other expenses like power bill and telephone.
+You can save money on a telephone plan for your business with Megapath voip pbx.

 3-Government or Pension plan